-These are fairly recent Sunday talks.
+These are Sunday talks on the Old Testament book of Exodus.
 For the very latest, see the "Latest Recorded Talks" page.
-Older sermon series are available on 1 Peter, Luke's Gospel, Isaiah, and Philippians.
+Other sermon series are available on church, selected Psalms, Isaiah, Luke, Ephesians, 1 Corinthians, Philippians, 1 Peter and James.
 Previous talks not in those series are on the Recorded Earlier page.
 You can download still older files, back to 2011, from the Sermon Archive.
 For some of our favourites from all these collections, see the panel at the lower right of this page.

 Your browser may play the "Ogg" files straight away - some others may be happier with mp3 format.
 One or the other is virtually certain to work.
 Contact us with comments or questions.